The Good Place Therapy PLLC logo The Good Place Therapy PLLC

 Seeing the pattern clearly

-Map what's happening, what's driving it, and what needs to settle — building language, regulation, and a shared formulation strong enough to support deeper work.
+Map what is happening, what is driving it, and what needs to settle.
+Build language, regulation, and a shared formulation strong enough to support the deeper work.

 2. Restructuring & skill use